ibm-cloud-docs/vpc/hpvs-logging.md

    The `gnutls` package poses [requirements on the signatures](https://www.gnutls.org/manual/html_node/Digital-signatures.html) for the client certificate.
 Make sure to meet them.
    {: note}

    In this configuration, we accept any client certificate that is signed by the certificate authority via the `x509/certvalid` mode.
-This might change depending on the `StreamDriver.Authmode` setting.
+This can change depending on the `StreamDriver.Authmode` setting.
 See [StreamDriver.Authmode](https://www.rsyslog.com/doc/configuration/modules/imtcp.html#streamdriver-authmode).
    {: note}

 4. Restart the syslog service.